 - SMC displays a warning only when it detects changes made to the configuration from the web administration interface.
-Changes made via the command line interface and the SMC public API are not taken into account. - All changes to a firewall's configuration will trigger a warning, regardless of which firewalls are selected for the deployment, and even when the firewall in question is not part of the selection. - Any time a resource is created, i.e., an object or rule set, even if it is not in use or has been deleted immediately, a warning will be triggered. - Any operation involving rule separators (collapsing/expanding) will trigger a warning.

-- During a deployment, the list of pending changes will be purged, regardless of which firewalls are selected for the deployment.
+Changes made via the command line interface and the SMC public API are not taken into account. - All changes to a firewall's configuration will trigger a warning, regardless of which firewalls are selected for the deployment, and even when the firewall in question is not part of the selection, or is not part of the administration perimeter of the administrator deploying the configuration. - Any time a resource is created, i.e., an object or rule set, even if it is not in use or has been deleted immediately, a warning will be triggered. - Any operation involving rule separators (collapsing/expanding) will trigger a warning. - During a deployment, the list of pending changes will be purged, regardless of which firewalls are selected for the deployment.
 This means that if you make changes to firewall A, and another administrator deploys the configuration first on firewall B then on firewall A, the warning will appear only during the first deployment. - If an administrator restores a backup on SMC, the list of pending changes will be purged.
 No warnings will be shown during the next deployment. - When a configuration deployment fails on a firewall, the list of pending changes will be purged.